 2023 National Workshop on Data Science Education

-The sixth annual National Workshop on Data Science Education will take place virtually and in person at UC Berkeley from June 20-23, 2023.
-UC Berkeley's Division of Computing, Data Science, and Society is leading the event with support from Microsoft and the West Hub.
-The workshop is for educators at all levels who are interested in data science education.
+The sixth annual National Workshop on Data Science Education took place virtually and in person at UC Berkeley from June 20-23, 2023.
+UC Berkeley's Division of Computing, Data Science, and Society led the event with support from Microsoft and the West Hub.
+The workshop was for educators at all levels interested in data science education.

 WEST HUB PANELS